fourjuaneight/blog/content/uses.md

 - **[Things](https://culturedcode.com/things/)** - I've tried them all and this UI is simply the best for me.
 - **[Drafts](https://getdrafts.com)** - All text starts here.
 - **[Jayson](https://jayson.app)** - Nice UI for JSON.
+- **[Raycast](https://www.raycast.com)** - There are so many macOS launchers.
+I've tried them all.
+This one is by far my favorite.
+It almost as customizable as [Alfred](https://www.alfredapp.com), but feels more solidly built.
 - **[SoundSource](https://rogueamoeba.com/soundsource/)** - It's a simple app that makes life so much nicer.
 - **[Hazel](https://www.noodlesoft.com/)** - A computer should run itself.
 This does the trick.
 - **[Rectangle](https://rectangleapp.com)** - Nifty little window manager.